PowerShell/Win32-OpenSSH/README.md

 As of Nov 1st 2016, active development on "Windows for OpenSSH" is being done in https://github.com/PowerShell/openssh-portable.

-This repo (https://github.com/PowerShell/Win32-OpenSSH) is being maintained to keep track of releases and issues.
-The [Documentation](https://github.com/PowerShell/Win32-OpenSSH/wiki) for the project is also maintained here in the wiki.
+This repo (https://github.com/PowerShell/Win32-OpenSSH) is being maintained to keep track of releases and issues and because it contains the [wiki](https://github.com/PowerShell/Win32-OpenSSH/wiki) which has instructions for [building](https://github.com/PowerShell/Win32-OpenSSH/wiki/Building-OpenSSH-for-Windows-(using-LibreSSL-crypto)).

 ### Release History